AFJ Dorot Fellow

 Now Walmart, already a corporate bad actor in so many ways, has taken this strategy to a whole new level.
 They found a way to hold a customer’s money hostage until she agreed to forced arbitration.

-KTRK-TV in Houston reports thaWalmart_Store_Signt on Black Friday, local shopper Maria Selva tried to buy a new TV at the big-box retailer.
+KTRK-TV in Houston reports that on Black Friday, local shopper Maria Selva tried to buy a new TV at the big-box retailer.
 Walmart had sold out of the TV by the time Selva came to purchase it, but employees gave her a coupon, and had her pay in full.

 She thought she could just pick up the TV at a later date.
 But after she’d already paid, she was given a notice telling her she had to register online.
 When she went online, she found that registering the coupon meant agreeing to forced arbitration.
 She refused to accept the terms, and contacted Walmart to ask for a refund.